aschleck/corgi/js/corgi/README.md

 singleton classes, called services.
 Finally, when a controller's element is removed from the page, it is disposed.

-This framework, corgi, and the supporting //../common, //../server, and //../emu libraries, are BSD 3-clause licensed separately from the rest of this repository (which is AGPL.)

 ## Example snippet

 `cookie_clicker_controller.ts`: